Libori Summer School 2025

 Application Details:

-We welcome applications from Master and doctoral students with a keen interest in early modern philosophy, Enlightenment thought, or the history of science.
-To apply, please submit:
+We welcome applications from students with a keen interest in early modern philosophy, Enlightenment thought, or the history of science.
+To apply for the student sessions, please submit:

 • An updated CV (max.
 1 pages)